KhaledMahmud-Sheridan/CMI-Rogers-cmirogers-notebooks/README.md

 - [Contact](#contact)

 ## Introduction
-Jupyter notebooks are a powerful tool for creating and sharing documents that contain live code, equations, visualizations, and narrative text.
-This repository aims to provide a curated set of Jupyter notebooks that demonstrate different concepts, techniques, and applications in a variety of fields.
+The main focus of this repository is to provide comprehensive EDA and pre-processing scripts that enable a deep understanding of the data collected from battery-powered electric vehicles.
+The notebooks cover a range of techniques to uncover patterns, anomalies, and trends within the data.
+This initial exploration is crucial for preparing the data that will subsequently be used to train a machine learning model.

 ## Notebook Descriptions
 Here's a quick overview of the notebooks available in this repository: